 – defense mechanism signaling that harm is being done to our skin cells- way of trying to protect ourselves from further degeneration with melanin boost.

-However, since we are all vanity driven humans and enjoy a moment in the sun from time to time, perhaps tan deserves a more than a sentence to explain.
+However, since we are all vanity-driven humans and enjoy a moment in the sun from time to time, perhaps tan deserves more than a sentence to explain.

 Let’s get into the science of it.

 SUNLIGHT (AND) RADIATION ATTACK

 While you are having a relaxing by the pool or at the beach, you probably don’t feel like you’re being bombarded by radiation.
 Oh well, that’s exactly what sunlight is.
 Pure radiation.

 In addition to visible light and heat, there are three types of ultraviolet radiation from sunlight: UVA, UVB, and UVC.

 We can basically ignore UVC radiation, as it never reaches the surface of the planet (or our skin) and is largely absorbed by the atmosphere.